 by The Naked Barista May / June 2015 Alexia

 We put this question out on Facebook and momentarily we were invited by our friend Michael Rosati, to come to visit him in his hometown for a Zinkwasi Beach day…

 Obviously, we excitedly hopped on our bike and onwards to Durban as Zinkwasi is situated halfway.
 Our besties, Christo and Megan also decided to drive from Durban to meet up with all of us.

 Zinkwasi is just off the N2 freeway and about 25 minutes drive from King Shaka International Airport.
 It is a holiday village with many leisure attractions.
 Zinkwasi in Zulu means ‘white-headed fish eagle’.
 It is quite a historic town and has developed slowly over the years.
 Many of the families who lived here in the 1900s, still own property in the area today.

 It is also known for some amazing archaeological discoveries.
 In 1922, the remains of ‘Strandlopers’ were found on the lagoon site of a Mr Balcomb and also in 1958.

 The Strandlopers were nomadic and frequented this area due to the natural sweet water springs near the lagoon mouth.
 Here they would stop to rest and re-provision.

-Today at Lot 47, just off Nkwazi Drive, there is still a spring which flows freely into the sea.
+Today at Lot 47, just off Nkwazi Drive, there is still a spring that flows freely into the sea.

-Zinkwasi is also part of the Zululand Birding Route and no wonder as the freshwater lagoon offers a home to a vast range of birdlife.
+Zinkwasi is also part of the Zululand Birding Route and no wonder the freshwater lagoon offers a home to a vast range of birdlife.

 Indigenous forests also provide the best walking and fishing trails.